njhoffman/prettyjson-256/README.md

 ## Usage

-It's pretty easy to use it.
-You just have to include it in your script and call the `render()` method:

-Optionally intitialize with custom options:
+ You just have to include it in your script and call the `render()` method, optionally intitializing with custom options:

-var pjson = require('prettyjson-256').init(customOptions);
-pjson.render(myObject, indent);

-pjson.render(myObject, indent, customOptions)

 ```javascript
 var pjson = require('prettyjson-256');